 Exide is using FourKites analytics and scorecarding to take a data-driven approach – with standardized language – for its quarterly reviews.
 Rather than relying on qualitative reports and records, the company is driving quantitative conversations among key stakeholders to achieve actual, repeatable results.
 This kind of approach works not only with carriers, but with customers and partners, as well.
 At the end of the day, aligning on goals, approaches and milestones is key to driving consistent results in any business conversation.

 . . . . . . . . . . . . . . . .

 In logistics, all parties stand to gain from having a stronger flow of information both within and across departmental units, and even with external partners and customers.
 By having more accurate data to rely on, we eliminate the potential for duplicated effort, misinformed decisions and wasted resources.

 Last week’s webinar was an important demonstration of the value of visibility across the end-to-end supply chain.
 To hear the full recording for yourself, and to learn more about leveraging these strategies across your own operations, tune in for the full webinar recording here.
-And if you want to hear about another great real-world case study, we invite you to register for next month’s webinar on going beyond track-and-trace, with special guests from CSCMP and Ferrero USA.
+And if you want to hear about another great real-world case study, check out our webinar: Supply Chain Visibility: Beyond “Where’s My Truck?”